The Committee on Armed Forces and Veteran’s Affairs shall:

 The Economic Development committee is to promote the growth of entrepreneurship among African Americans, and increase employment opportunities with private and public entities.
 The Economic Development Committee shall implement local efforts and support national programs to preserve and expand economic empowerment among African Americans and other communities of color.

-When folks think about climate change, what often comes to mind are melting ice caps and suffering polar bears.
-In the past, and to some extent still now, when people think of environmentalism, they often think of saving the whales or hugging trees!
-Historically, American society has failed to make the connection in terms of the direct impact of environmental injustices, including climate change, on our own lives, families, and communities, which depend on the physical environment and its bounty.
+When people think about climate change, melting ice caps and suffering polar bears often come to mind.
+In the past, and to some extent still now, Environmentalism is often linked to saving the whales or being a “tree hugger”!
+Historically, the American society has failed to make the connection in terms of the direct impact of environmental injustices, including climate change, on our own lives, families, and communities, which depend on the physical environment and its bounty.
 Toxic facilities, like coal fired power plants and incinerators, are emitting mercury, arsenic, lead, and other contaminants into the water, food, and lungs of communities.
 Many of these same facilities are also emitting carbon dioxide and methane – the #1 and #2 drivers of climate change.
 At the same time not all are equally impacted.
 For example, race – even more than class – is the number one indicator for the placement of toxic facilities in this country.
-And communities of color and low income communities are often the hardest hit by climate change.
+Communities of color and low income communities are often hit the hardest by climate change.

 As such we promote health screenings, health fairs, and other activities in pursuit of this goal.
 Additionally our Branch is dedicated to insuring that African Americans have access to quality health care.